cpatsonakis/js-mutual-auth-ecies/README.md

 The `symmetricCipherKeySize` and `macKeySize` are required by the encryption and decryption algorithms of ECIES to compute the `outputByteSize` of the KDF.
 The `ivSize` is required by the encryption algorithm of ECIES to produce a sufficiently large and cryptographically random IV that will be used as input to the symmetric encryption algorithm.

 # ECIES-DOA-DS
 In this version of the implementation, the main idea is that we use a digital signature to authenticate the sender of the message to the receiver.
 However, we really don't want a man-in-the-middle (MITM) to be able to infer the public key of the sender.
 Indeed, we only want the receiver of the message to be able to infer the public key of the sender.
 A high-level description of how we achieve this is as follows.
-First, we encode in the ciphertext the public key of the sender (details are provided below).
+The ECIES plaintext is comprised by three parts: 1) the sender's public key, 2) the actual message and, 3) a digital signature on the ECDHE secret.
 Since ECIES is based on ephemeral shared secrets, it (hopefully) is obvious that even if the same sender (public key) sends the same message to the same receiver, the resulting ciphertext will always have a different byte representation, or value (in the honest sender setting of course).
-Second, the sender computes a digital signature by concatenating the output of the KMAC function (or `tag`) with the ECDHE secret.
-Since the ECDHE secret can only be computed by the receiver and is unique for each message, even if we assume a MITM that has a list of all the public keys in the world, the attacker is not be able to infer the public key of the sender.
-Conceptually, we have this *weird* asymmetric cryptographic authenticator construction.
+Note also that ECDSA signatures are also randomized, which is another reason for which the resulting ciphertext will be different.
+In addition, since the ECDHE secret can only be computed by the receiver and is unique for each message, only the receiver can decrypt the ciphertext.
+Furthermore, since the sender's public key and signature is hidden inside the ECIES ciphertext, it is never exposed in transit.
+Hence, even if we assume a MITM that has a list of all the public keys in the world, the sender's identity is concealed.
+However, a malicious receiver `A` can reveal a message's origin to some other party `X` by taking advantage of the non-repudiation property of digital signatures.
+In order for `X` to be unequivocaly convinced, `A` is forced to reveal her private key to `X`.
+Lastly, we stress that a malicious receiver `A` cannot use an honest sender's `B` digital signature on some shared ephemeral secret `S` so that `A` can impersonate herself as `B` to some other receiver `C`, without breaking the discrete logarithm problem.

 ## Quick Start Guide
 If you are interested in just using this version of the implementation, without digging into the nitty gritty details, in the following, we provide a simple usage example, in which `Alice` wants to send a message to `Bob`: